echeran/smile-of-murugan/webbook/chapter06.md

-*Puṟapporuḷ veņpā mālai*, “The garland of *veṇpā* (stanzas) on the subject-matter of heroism", is a grammatical treatise of uncertain date but obviously later than *TP.* It seems to be a derived work, probably an abridgement of the lost grammar called *Pannirupața-* *lam* "The Book of Twelve Chapters".
+*Puṟapporuḷ veņpā mālai*, “The garland of *veṇpā* (stanzas) on the subject-matter of heroism", is a grammatical treatise of uncertain date but obviously later than *TP.* It seems to be a derived work, probably an abridgement of the lost grammar called *Pannirupaṭa-* *lam* "The Book of Twelve Chapters".
 It is of utmost importance for the study of heroic poetry.
 It also seems to have preserved a tradition to some extant different from *Tolkāppiyam*.
 According to Kailasapathy